Our regulatory approach

 In short, we have a range of tools we can use, and we will always choose the method that will work best in each circumstance.
 We base our actions on evidence and an assessment of what is in the public interest.
 In so doing, we are bound by the Hampton Code of Practice for Regulators, which outlines five principles of good regulation: proportionality, accountability, consistency, transparency and targeting.

 We carry out our regulatory remit on different levels.
-The Commission:
+We:

-- has direct regulatory responsibility (and is bound by codes of practice) for promoting equality, human rights and for ensuring compliance with the law
+- have direct regulatory responsibility (and is bound by codes of practice) for promoting equality, human rights and for ensuring compliance with the law

-- works with other regulators in the public, private and voluntary sectors
+- work with other regulators in the public, private and voluntary sectors

-- has a public leadership and advocacy role – we aim to create a consensus which recognises that equality and human rights are central to a fair society
+- have a public leadership and advocacy role – we aim to create a consensus which recognises that equality and human rights are central to a fair society

-- is the UK’s accredited National Human Rights Institute (NHRI) and works in accordance with the Paris Principles – which means, for example, monitoring and acting on violations of human rights, advising government and educating the public.
+- are the UK’s accredited National Human Rights Institute (NHRI) and work in accordance with the Paris Principles – which means, for example, monitoring and acting on violations of human rights, advising government and educating the public.

 Principles are important to frame our approach to work and relationships with stakeholders, partners and those who we regulate.
 Our principles are:

-- The Commission will aim to lead society’s understanding of new challenges in equality and human rights.
+- We will aim to lead society’s understanding of new challenges in equality and human rights.
 An important part of this making sure that we fully understand the challenges that organisations face in embedding equality and human rights in their activities.

-- The Commission is committed to openness and transparency in its regulatory work.
+- We are committed to openness and transparency in its regulatory work.
 We will therefore publish our plans and priorities every year to ensure that all stakeholders have a clear idea of our work programme.
 We will also report back on how we’ve met our objectives.

 - We will ensure all our actions are evidence-based, proportionate, consistent, accountable and transparent.
 This includes explaining why we have chosen a particular course of action or why we have decided not to get involved.